synthetic-methods/xtal/README.md

 gated <<= std::make_tuple(cell::cue_s<>(123), (Gate) 1);// `gated()[123] == 1`
 ```

-They are often used in tandem, e.g. the global block size/step may be updated by `influx` before using `efflux` to `review` the outcome.
+They are often used in tandem, e.g. the global block size/step may be updated by `influx` before using `efflux` to render the outcome.

 ```c++
 auto resize = resize_f(1024);